benjmin-r/squeakyvessel.com/_posts/2015-08-26-1on1-structure.md

 a weekly or bi-weekly schedule.

 Personally I prefer longer but slightly less-frequent 1on1s, and currently my 1on1s are 1h long and we do them bi-weekly.
 I prefer this schedule, as I feel that some topics, especially the hard ones, need time.
 The really interesting stuff always happens sometime into the meeting, when people become more relaxed.
 But that may very well be related to my personality, as I'm more the kind of person who likes to take it's time with hard topics.

+<a name="tldr"></a>

+### TL;DR

+If you're not doing 1on1s yet with your team, I strongly encourage you to start doing so.
+And if you're not sure yet, take a look at the [why behind 1on1s][1on1-purpose].

+When starting out, begin with only a few practices outlined above and extend over time.
+Time is on your side when doing 1on1s.
+If you stick with them, you'll have lots of iterations soon and can expand and play with the format sooner than you think.

 [1on1-q-newsletter]: https://popforms.com/ones/